ekamperi/ekamperi.github.io/_posts/2021-07-03-expectation-maximization-part1.md

  <img style="width: 50%; height: 50%" src="{{ site.url }}/images/em_algorithm/log_likelihood_p.png" alt="Log likelihood for varying mixing probability">
 </p>

 Do you see how $$\ell(\theta\mid x)$$ is maximized at $$\pi = 0.3$$?
-By the same token, we can try other model parameters, but we always come to the same conclusion: the log-likelihood, therefore the likelihood, is maximized when our guesses become equal to the ground-truth values for the model's parameters.
+By the same token, we can try other model parameters, but we will always come to the same conclusion: the log-likelihood, therefore the likelihood, is maximized when our guesses become equal to the ground-truth values for the model's parameters.

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/em_algorithm/log_likelihood_combined.png" alt="Log likelihood for varying mixing probability, mean and standard deviation">